 Dandelion

 Dandelions are a perfect example of an edible weed that is super easy to find, identify, and use.
-They are beneficial in a wide variety of ways, and the whole plant can be used from flowers, and leaves, to roots!
+They are useful in a wide variety of ways, and the whole plant, from flowers and leaves to roots, can be used!

-Dandelions are also a perfect example of a beneficial edible weed that often people are trying to get rid of, and will even use harmful chemicals to do so.
+Dandelions are also a perfect example of an edible weed that people often try to get rid of, even using harmful chemicals to do so.

-However, what people often don’t know is how healing and beneficial dandelions are.
-I say let them grow in your grass, and wherever they may seed!
+However, people often don’t know how wellness-supporting l dandelions are.
+I say let them grow in your grass and wherever they may seed!

 There are only so many plants that can be used from flower to root (dandelion root that is), and dandelion is a champion, bold and humble!